-Year Four is a vital time for the development for students’ work and study habits, ability to exercise self-control, and social skills.
+Year 4 is a vital time for the development of students’ work and study habits, ability to exercise self-control, and social skills.
 Invariably the children we see coming to us are very different people at the end of Year 4.
 It is with pleasure that we observe these changes and experience some of the potential that is gifted by God to all children.

 In Christian Studies in Semester 1, the students will examine the relationships in their lives using a circle concept.
 God being at the centre, family and those closest to them in the next layer and then discovering where friends, teachers and others sit within their circle.
 They will also explore why it is so important that God is at the centre of all their relationships.
 This is done through the idea that we love because He first loved us.
 Students will then explore how to maintain healthy relationships through good communication, putting others first, resolving conflict well and accepting others’ differences.
 Students will also explore the purpose of the book of Acts and how the church began and that it is a gathering of people and not a building.
 They will discover what it means for them to be transformed into His image and how God used different people in the time of the early church to be witnesses and perform miracles.
 Students will gain an understanding of the purpose of the church today and what it means for them to be committed and involved in their local church and how this can benefit others.